moshe/elasticsearch_loader/README.md

 `elasticsearch_loader --index-settings-file samples/mappings.json --index incidents --type incident csv file1.csv file2.csv`

 ### Tests and sample data
-Tests are located under test and can run by runnig `tox` input format can be found under samples
+End to end and regression tests are located under test directory and can run by runnig `./test.py` Input formats can be found under samples